KangBoonkiat/Facial-Detection/README.md

 # Facial-Detection

-### Few libraries need to install:
+### Important Dependencies:
-                                1. opencv-python
+                       1. opencv
                        2. tensorflow
                        3. tensorflow-gpu
                        4. labelme
                        5. albumentations
                        6. numpy

 Nvidia GPU user - install cuda and cudnn

-### 1.Data Collection and sloting:
+### 1.Data Collection:

 1. Create own dataset using webcam, make use of the DataCollection.py
-2. Moving of randam amount and image data from a folder to other folder using movefile.py
+2. Moving of amount of image randomly from a folder to other folder using movefile.py

 ### 2.Create data annotation: